 Interest income from financial assets at amortised cost is recognised using the effective interest method and includes interest from cash and cash equivalents.
-Interest from financial assets at fair value through profit or loss is determined based on the contractual coupon interest rate and includes interest from debt securities.
+Interest from financial assets at fair value through profit or loss is determined based on the contractual coupon interest rate and includes interest from debt securities measured at fair value through profit or loss.